newsnowlabs/runcvm/README.md

 Enable use of [virtio vhost-net](https://www.redhat.com/en/blog/introduction-virtio-networking-and-vhost-net) (reliant on host `vhost_net` module and `/dev/vhost-net` device) to accelerate networking.

+### `--env=RUNCVM_NETWORK=macvtap`

+Replace RunCVM's default bridge-and-dnsmasq network stack with macvtap devices that are connected directly to the container's network interfaces.
+When this mode is enabled, the runtime creates a macvtap device for each non-loopback interface and hands the corresponding `/dev/tap<N>` character devices to QEMU.
+The guest can then run a DHCP client on `eth0` (and any additional interfaces) to obtain addresses directly from the upstream network.
+DNS forwarding via dnsmasq is disabled in this mode, so the guest should consume the DNS configuration supplied by the external DHCP server.

 ### `--env=RUNCVM_SYS_ADMIN=1`

 By default, `virtiofsd` is not launched with `-o modcaps=+sys_admin` (and containers are not granted `CAP_SYS_ADMIN`).
 Use this option if you need to change this.